 Worship and sunday school

-You are invited to worship with us live online each Sunday morning at 10:30 a.m. on our YouTube page here: DPC on YouTube.
-As the pandemic quarantine restrictions are lifted, the online broadcast will continue, but we hope you will also come and worship with us face-to-face in our newly renovated historic sanctuary.
+In the summer, you are invited to worship with us in person or on-line each Sunday morning at 9:30 a.m. on our YouTube page here: DPC on YouTube.
+As pandemic quarantine restrictions come and go, the online broadcast will continue, but we hope you will also come and worship with us face-to-face in our newly renovated historic sanctuary when you are comfortable.
+Coffee and fellowship follow out worship service.

 As a visitor, you will be welcomed as you enter, but not required to call attention to yourself.
 We respect the needs of both introverts and extroverts.